-Plaza de Santa Ana is the heart of the compact Huertas neighborhood — which is one of Madrid’s most vibrant areas, with tons of pubs, restaurants, tapas bars, and cafes.
+Plaza de Santa Ana is the heart of the compact Huertas neighborhood — which is one of Madrid’s most vibrant areas that’s with bars, restaurants, tapas bars, and cafes.
 This was a favorite area for Hemingway.

 Looking for a unique souvenir?
 Head to El Rastro — which is Europe’s largest flea market (it’s been around since the Middle Ages).
-It has just about everything you can imagine, from junk to literal treasures.
-Do be extra vigilant because this is a pickpocket hotbed.
-Open on Sundays from 8am-3pm.
+It has just about everything you can imagine, from junk to literal treasures (but mostly junk).
+There are also some nice local tapas bars in the area.